Birgit Cramer van den Bogaart: proud resident of Nieuw-Vennep for 22 years!

 Do you have a hidden tip for residents?

-I find a number of things very special in Haarlemmermeer.
-First of all, the story of the municipality, for example the Hoofdvaart.
-That there were polder boys who dug out the entire Hoofdvaart to give us a polder.
-I think a visit to the pumping stations is a must as a Haarlemmermeer.
-The Cruquius Museum is of course beautiful.
-But I would also definitely recommend a visit to Stoomgemaal Halfweg.
-Especially on a weekend when the steam pumping station is running.
-And something I really like is the Pieper machine in Lisserbroek.
-A kind of Febo wall, but for potatoes.
-Funny, right?
+There are several things I find very special about Haarlemmermeer.
+First of all, the history of the municipality, for example, the Hoofdvaart canal.
+The polder boys who dug out the entire Hoofdvaart canal to give us a polder.
+I consider a visit to the pumping stations a must for anyone in Haarlemmermeer.
+The Cruquius Museum is, of course, beautiful.
+But I would also definitely recommend a visit to the Halfweg Steam Pumping Station, especially on a weekend when the pumping station is running.
+If I want a drink, I go to the always lively Bar Bruis.
+And something I really like is the Pieperautomaat (Pieper Machine) in Lisserbroek.
+It's like a Febo wall, but for potatoes.
+Funny, isn't it?

 Steam pumping station Halfweg